What’s the difference with a web designer vs web developer?

 So, I bet now you’re wondering when it comes to being a web designer vs web developer, can you be both?

-But then, of course, when Jessie joined, we made the choice that she would take some time off my hands by doing development because, basically, I design the entire site twice.
+But then, of course, when Jessie joined, we made the choice that she would take some time off my hands by doing development because, basically, I was designing the entire site twice.

 But basically, you mock up that whole site, right?
 You get really, really used to what the site looks like, and then you start again from a blank canvas as you develop.
 So it can be a little bit repetitive, but honestly, I didn’t mind it that much.